City of Lake Macquarie

-The City of Lake Macquarie is a local government area (LGA) in the Hunter Region in New South Wales, Australia.
-It was proclaimed a city on 7 September 1984.
-It is adjacent to the city of Newcastle and is part of the Greater Newcastle area.
+The City of Lake Macquarie, locally known as Lake Mac, is a local government area (LGA) in the Hunter Region in New South Wales, Australia.
+It is located on the east coast of Australia, strategically located midway on the eastern seaboard between Melbourne and Brisbane.
 The city is approximately 150 km north of Sydney.
-One of its major tourist attractions is its lake, also named Lake Macquarie.
+At the centre of the city is Australias largest coastal lake, and the city's namesake Lake Macquarie.